Dr Ulrich Kusenack

 1994 Bay Int 5, Page 4-25

-, many years of expertise and experience form the basis of holistic vascular medicine.
+the basis of holistic vascular medicine.

-Dr. Kusenack
+Dr Kusenack

 Why a private practice?

-- Short waiting times for appointments
+- Short appointment waiting times

 - No budget constraints with restrictions on therapy